daved01/cocoTraffic/README.md

 # Tools
-To label the data we created and used the following tools.
+To label the data, we created and used the following tools.

 `dataLabeller` - Tool which iterates through COCO annotations and lets you change their category id.
 Used to relabel the traffic lights.